odoo/documentation/legal/terms/partnership.rst

 The Odoo partner program consists of two types of partnerships and four levels;
 “Learning Partners” is for companies who want everything necessary to start implementing Odoo, without visibility as an official partner until they get the required experience;
-“Official Partners” is for companies who want the visibility as Ready, Silver and Gold, according to their experience with Odoo.
+“Official Partners” is for companies who want the visibility as Ready, Silver, and Gold, according to their experience with Odoo.
 Partnership level granted to PARTNER depends on the annual new Odoo Enterprise revenue generated for ODOO, the number of certified resources and the customer retention rate.